koka-lang/libmprompt/README.md

 ## An Example

-Here is a minimal example of running `N` "async" workers over `M` requests using resumptions as first-class values stored in the `workers` array:
+Here is an example of running `N` "async" workers over `M` requests using resumptions as first-class values stored in the `workers` array:

 ```C